queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 67,750

-+1 to all damage rolls.
++1 to all damage rolls

 ___Set Bonus (2 of 2).___ +3 AC